raam96/atiny85_driver_utility/README.md

 ### Driver Installation

 1. Download the [ghostronics_Atiny_85 utility.zip](https://drive.google.com/drive/folders/1PtO-p04wGJjrjjJ2HX2sP6jJz13yPMmA?usp=sharing).
-2. Extract the zip file using the password: `ghostronics`.
+2. Extract the zip file using the password: `ghostronics`. in this zip you will get the latest version of arduino also.
 3. Inside the extracted folder "ghostronics_atiny_utility," navigate to the "Digistump_driver" folder.
 4. Run "DPinst64.exe" for 64-bit OS or "DPinst.exe" for other OS, based on your system specifications.
 5. Connect the device and check Device Manager under "Keyboards" to ensure proper recognition.
 Restart your PC if needed.